realitybytez/Portfolio/README.md

 The setup of almost all components is done via glue/automation code (mixture of Python and bash) and the guide below can be used to get up and running on a local or cloud resource.

+[Temp note: This is still a work in progress - guide is helpful but not 100% complete.
+Silver DBT job needs to be kicked off manually with DBT build, silver & gold layers still in progress!]
 1. Setup Cloud Services
 ```
 # Create a fresh Azure subscription / use existing subscription